face4/PickUp/README.md

 # PickUp
-automatically creates symbolic links to files specified in JSON
+creates symbolic links to files specified in JSON